MRSHIMMER/openmcp-client/README.md

 ![](./icons/openmcp.welcome.png)

-Test resource protocols, tools, and Prompts for MCP servers.
+Test mcp tools, prompts and resources with a variety of tools.

 ![](./icons/openmcp.resource.png)